 “Ahluwalia tells us that an empirical study a few years thereafter supervised by the very well known economist Kirit Parikh, to calculate the percentage of the funds spent on the Public Distribution System that actually reached the poor, came up with 16 paise as best estimate, remarkably close to Rajiv’s assessment”-Wajahat Habibulla, National Herald, 20 August 2019

-Dr. Manubansh wrote and I quote;
+Dr. Manubansh wrote in a Facebook post and I quote;

 “During mid eighties, the then PM, Late Sh.Rajiv Gandhi, got a survey conducted as to what proportion of the Govt. support reaches the beneficiaries.

 The Premier Institution, NDDB with its founder Chairman Late Dr.Verghese Kurien was also entrusted to conduct this survey because of its huge rural net-work of Dairy cooperatives through out the country.

 Being posted at Meerut those days, I also had the opportunity to be a part of this enormous exercise in western UP.

 The very thing I still vividly remember, even after more than three decades, is a letter of English alphabet i.e. “W”.